 Here’s the Ponzu.
 It’s lighter than soy sauce and worked great as a marinade.

 In a medium bowl, whisk the ponzu sauce, lime juice and garlic.
-Put the mixture, along with the steak, in a large plastic bag and marinate in refrigerator overnight.
+Put the mixture, along with the steak, in a large plastic bag and marinate in the refrigerator overnight.
 Remove steak from the marinade and pat dry.
 Heat the grill and cook the steak to your desired degree of doneness – we like ours medium well.

 Let the steak rest for 5-10 minutes, then slice across the grain.
 Let me stress again to slice the meat across the grain.
 If you sliced the meat with the grain, it would make long stringy pieces of meat that would be hard to chew.
 This way it’s very tender and easy to eat.